josygeorge/SmartHire/README.md

   | 🤖 Screening with AI Agent | ✅ Done | Match score + analysis via OpenRouter + Mistral |
   | 📊 Screening Result | ✅ Done | Storage & Frontend Display - Working end-to-end|

+  # Testing using Jest - React Library

+  ✅ Unit Testing: JobList Component

+The JobList component is fully covered with unit tests using Jest and React Testing Library, with proper mocking of both Zustand store and Axios for API interactions.
+🧪 Testing Setup Highlights

+    ✅ Zustand store (useJobStore) successfully mocked

+    ✅ Axios HTTP requests stubbed using Jest

+    ✅ tsconfig configured with:

+        jsx: react-jsx

+        esModuleInterop: true (to avoid import issues)

+    ✅ Jest environment set up with jest-environment-jsdom for DOM simulation

+🔍 Test Cases Covered

+    ✅ Renders "No jobs available" when store is empty

+    ✅ Renders job listings correctly with mock data

+    ✅ Edits a job and updates state on "Save"

+    ✅ Cancels edit mode and reverts UI changes

+    ✅ Deletes a job and confirms store update

+# 🧪 How to Run Tests

+npm run test

+# or watch mode

+npm run test:watch

 ## Comments

 > "The project planned sequence strikes a good balance between functionality, performance, and polish."